So many of our community members ask me what diet I think is the best out there for weight loss?

 Well, the first thing I usually say, is that you want to lose fat, not just weight.
 The goal of any program is to maintain as much muscle as possible, whilst still shredding those fat pounds away.
 Muscle not only keeps you strong and healthy, it is vital in maximising your fat loss as well.
 Maybe we’ll delve into that in another blog post.

-But back to diet, with countless fads currently in fashion, it’s easy to get lost!
+But back to diet, with countless fads currently in fashion, it’s easy to feel lost!
 It honestly makes me dizzy!
 Being a fitness professional for many years makes me no expert about all things diet and nutrition, but I’ve seen what works for my clients and I know what works for me.

 - CONSISTENCY: In my mind, the biggest problem with “diets” is that it implies it’s something done in the short term to produce quick results.
-I suppose in makes sense that If you stick to something and are consistent in the short term, YOU WILL LOSE WEIGHT but if you want to keep that weight off and change yourself for the better, whatever you choose to do should become a long term lifestyle commitment.

 Now, to the juicy part.
 Here’s a really quick run down of the main diets on most radars at the moment: